Withdrawal Policy for Financial Aid Recipients

 Cancellation Before Classes Have Begun.
 Cancellation of registration is defined as dropping all classes before the first day of classes.
 This is determined by the earliest start date of any of your classes taken during the session/semester.
 This includes all classes for which you are registered on all (one or more) campuses.
 You may cancel your registration by accessing My OHIO Student Center, or you may call or visit the registrar’s office or the student services office of your college or regional campus to obtain a Cancellation of Registration form, which you then complete and return to the Office of the University Registrar.
 An adjustment of your tuition and fees is made according to the schedule in the “Refund of Fees” section.
 Canceling registration for a semester does not prevent a student from registering for a future semester.
 International students in F–1 or J–1 status must see an advisor in International Student and Faculty Services before canceling their registration or withdrawing from the University.

 Withdrawing After Classes Have Begun.
 Withdrawing from the University is defined as dropping all classes on or after the earliest start date of any of your classes, and no later than the day before the last day of classes, as determined by the earliest end date of any of your classes, for the semester or session.
 Note that this includes all regular Ohio University classes for which a student is registered for a given semester, whether on one campus or more than one.
 This does not prevent a student from registering for a future semester.
 Withdrawal is not permitted on or after the last day of classes.
 You cannot withdraw from the University using My OHIO Student Center.
 Apply for withdrawal by completing a Withdrawal Request form obtained from the student services office of your college or regional campus.
+The date of withdrawal is the date the student began the official withdrawal process or the date of the student’s notification, whichever is later.
 When the request has been approved by the college or regional campus student services office and housing, your withdrawal is processed by the Office of the University Registrar, which grants an official withdrawal after determining that all obligations to the University have been met.
 International students in F–1 or J–1 status must see an advisor in International Student and Faculty Services before canceling their registration or withdrawing from the University.

 Withdrawal between the first day of classes and the Friday of the second week of the semester (Friday of the first week of a session) results in an 80 percent tuition and fees reduction.